 The pizzeria will accidentally put cheese (from an animal) on your pizza.

 At the time I was so shaken up by the experience.
-However as more of these mistakes have crept up on me, I’ve learned to not be so harsh on myself.
+However as more of these mistakes have crept up on me, I’ve learned not to be so harsh on myself.

 I’ve also learned to take the time to clarify my orders and get confirmation over the counter before proceeding.

-It will happen and you’ll feel shitty about it initially.
+It will happen, and you’ll feel shitty about it initially.
 Just remember that it was a mistake and that every day you’re vegan, you’re saving the lives of animals and the planet.

 2. Vegan fashion is ridiculously hard to come by, especially for men…

 Two and a half years into my journey, I still find it extremely difficult to buy vegan clothes and shoes.
-Correction; it’s easy to find fast fashion.
+Correction.
+It’s easy to find fast fashion.
 It is damn near impossible to find ethically made and organic garments at your local shops.

 I remember when I first discovered Nudie Jeans.
 I thought this organic jeans brand was going to change my life forever!
 I was so excited that I bought three pairs of jeans online.
-This was after jumping on an international call to Sweden with their sales person to confirm that the materials in the jeans were all vegan.
+This was after jumping on an international call to Sweden with their salesperson to confirm that the materials in the jeans were all vegan.

 When the jeans arrived, I couldn’t hold back my excitement!
-I tried them on and they fitted perfectly.
+I tried them on, and they fitted perfectly.

 I was already thinking about how I never had to worry about buying jeans again.
-I had my go to source.
+I had my go-to source.

 Another devastating experience.
 But it just goes to show how hard it is to find ethical fashion.
-We have some online stores we browse, but have mainly resorted to local second hand stores.
+We have some online stores we browse but have mainly resorted to local second-hand stores.

 If you don’t mind affordable synthetic clothes, you’ll be ok shopping at your local convenience store.
-But if you’re like us, and desire to tick multiple ethical boxes e.g. organic, fair trade, vegan, it’s going to be a bit of a struggle.
+But if you’re like us, and desire to tick multiple ethical boxes, e.g. organic, fair trade, vegan, it’s going to be a bit of a struggle.
 You’re going to have to get comfortable with shopping from niche brands online.